Centre bans Mahadev Book, 21 other illegal betting apps amid ED probe

 The Centre on Sunday issued blocking orders against 22 illegal betting apps and websites, including Mahadev Book, which is the focus of an Enforcement Directorate investigation.

-The development comes after Enforcement Directorate’s investigations into the illegal betting app syndicate and subsequent raids on Mahadev Book in Chhattisgarh revealed its unlawful operations, the Ministry of Electronics and Information Technology said.
+The development comes after Enforcement Directorate’s inquiry into the illegal betting app syndicate and subsequent raids on Mahadev Book in Chhattisgarh revealed its unlawful operations, the Ministry of Electronics and Information Technology said.

 The central agency on Friday alleged that Chhattisgarh Chief Minister Bhupesh Baghel was paid Rs 508 crore by a cash courier sent from the United Arab Emirates by the promoters of the Mahadev app, Ravi Uppal and Sourabh Chandrakar.

 The agency also arrested the cash courier, Asim Das, and seized his car and Rs 5.39 crore cash from his home.
-It also arrested Chhattisgarh Police Constable Bhim Singh Yadav, under the Prevention of Money Laundering Act.
+It also arrested Chhattisgarh Police Constable Bhim Singh Yadav under the Prevention of Money Laundering Act.

 The allegations against the Congress government in the state come ahead of the elections for the 90-member Assembly that will be held on November 7 and November 17.